TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/portfolio_narrative_three_projects.md

 ### TaskBoardAI: Discovering Dual Interfaces
 **The Question:** "How do I design for two users at once?"

 I started by solving a personal problem—markdown to-do lists were hard to maintain.
-But the real discovery was realizing that **humans and AI agents need different interfaces to the same data**.
+But the real discovery was realizing that **people and AI agents need different interfaces to the same data**.

-- **Humans** want visual, drag-and-drop kanban boards
+- **People** want visual, drag-and-drop kanban boards
 - **AI agents** want structured JSON files they can parse and edit
 - **Both** need to work with the same tasks without synchronization